The day my denial died: the first step in my healing from maternal narcissistic abuse

 I endured, tolerated, withstood, but I never accepted.

-And yet, it is in this acceptance that the truth finally lands.
+And yet, it is in this acceptance that my truth finally landed.

 And from this truth, I began to rebuild.